 To help with that upcoming birthday or christmas gift, here are some toys my toddler boys can’t get enough of:

 Melissa and Doug has great wooden puzzle choices.
 Luca’s favorites are the animal themes like the Sea Life Chunky Puzzle.
 He plays with the animals separately, as well.
 I like the shape puzzle for teaching shapes and colors.
-This Shapes and Sound Puzzle says the name of the shape when put in its place.

 Boys and their tools.
 My best friend got Luca the New Sprouts Fix it My Very Own Tool Set and he pulls tools out whenever Mom or Dad get out the screwdriver.
 The hammer, of course, is the popular item of the bunch, though.
 These are made from soft plastic and don’t have any sharp edges.